lgorissen/k4d/lab 14/README.md

 developer@developer-VirtualBox:~/projects/k4d/lab 14$
 ```

-And after a while it will show STATUS Running.
+And after a while, it will show STATUS Running.

 **Create an Ingress Service**

 Now, we're ready to create an Ingress Service.

 Have a look at the manifest file: